pedrofernandesfilho/rabbitmq-cluster/README.md

 docker-compose up -d
 ```

+For the current peer discovery strategy (config file), the second and third containers can take up to 60 seconds to become available when running `docker-compose up` for the first time.
+Next time, the time is less.

 ## How it works

 In the `Dockerfile` the `RABBITMQ_ERLANG_COOKIE` environment variable is set to configure a same key to cookie for all RabbitMQ containers.
 It is needed to cluster formation.